HelloAndersJ/service-worker/README.md

-#Service worker
+# Service worker test

-A little test to tryout how a service worker would work at a basic level
+A little test to try out how a service worker would work at a basic level

 ## Installation